aggregat4/dendriform/JOURNAL.md

 ## 8.6.2018

 Implemented a [JSFiddle with an updating RE:DOM tree](http://jsfiddle.net/d1zwfbt6/35/) that seems to work fine.
 Will now try to port that pattern to the main project.

+Refactored the rendering code for TreeNode and Tree to be more canonical RE:DOM and enable the possibilty to update the tree efficiently.
+I think I have the philosophy of the library now.
+An additional advantage is that the rendering code only does rendering, it looks much cleaner.
+Filtering has moved into domain, and is triggered by the places that actually trigger the update of the component.

+Also reintroduced Promises as return values from the CommandHandlers because we have our first case of having to rerender the entire tree.
+The Undelete command requires us to reload and then rerender the tree.
+In order to the focus position to be correct after this operation, we need to chain the focus handling after the promiseof the backend update resolves.